`qip comply`

 ```bash

-# Expects that the modules/utf8/e164.wasm module produces normalized phone numbers, and preserves empty input.
+# Expects that modules/utf8/e164.wasm produces normalized phone numbers, and preserves empty input.

 qip comply modules/utf8/e164.wasm --with compliance/e164.comply.wasm --with compliance/preserve-empty.wasm

-# Expects that the modules/utf8/utf8-must-be-valid.wasm module traps when provided a range of invalid UTF-8, and also accepts whitespace or empty strings untouched.
+# Expects that modules/utf8/utf8-must-be-valid.wasm traps when provided a range of invalid UTF-8, and also accepts whitespace or empty strings untouched.

 qip comply modules/utf8/utf8-must-be-valid.wasm --with compliance/trap-invalid-utf8.wasm --with compliance/preserve-empty.wasm --with compliance/preserve-whitespace.wasm